Lowest Forex Markup. Apply Now!!

 No. TCS on outward remittance is not an additional tax.

-What is the new TCS on outward remittance rule 2023?
+What to expect on the new TCS on outward remittance rule 2024?

-To obtain the most accurate and current information on TCS rules for 2023, I recommend checking the latest notifications, circulars, or guidelines issued by the Income Tax Department of India or consulting with tax professionals who stay abreast of regulatory changes.
-Tax authorities often release updates and clarifications periodically, and it's important to refer to the most recent and official sources for the latest information on TCS rules and any amendments introduced for the year 2023
+To obtain the most accurate and current information on TCS rules for 2024, I recommend checking the latest notifications, circulars, or guidelines issued by the Income Tax Department of India or consulting with tax professionals who stay abreast of regulatory changes.

 So is TCS applicable to outward remittances?